borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

     - Get a free surfer license from https://surfer.nmr.mgh.harvard.edu/registration.html

-- Examine the `run_fmriprep.sh` script, ensure that your username is correct
+- Examine the `run_fmriprep.sh` script, ensure that your username is correct and set the other parameters relative to your project, the provided example is for the finger-tapping experiment
 - You can now run `fmriprep` using the following:

     .. code-block:: bash